input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/form_templates.md

 #### `"$schema"`

-This defines that the template is a standard [Json Schema version 2020-12][JSON Schema-2020-12] document.
+This defines that the template is a standard [JSON Schema version 2020-12][JSON Schema-2020-12] document.
-Any document derived from the template is only valid if it validates according to [Json Schema][JSON Schema-2020-12] validation rules against the template.
+Any document derived from the template is only valid if it validates according to [JSON Schema][JSON Schema-2020-12] validation rules against the template.

 #### `"title"`